 Syllabus statement for faculty using Ebooks from the library

-If you are using a digital version of your textbook through the library, the statement below can help your students use the material.
+If you are using a digital version of your required course text through the library, the statement below can help your students use the material.

-Please contact your subject librarian or the ACMI team to ensure you include the correct link in your Moodle course.
+Please contact your subject librarian or the ACMI Coordinator to ensure you include the correct link in your Moodle course.

-The digital version of the course textbook is available for free through OU Libraries.
-Accessing the textbook requires that you authenticate (log in) with your NetID.
-You are permitted to read the textbook online and/or download content to read offline.
+The digital version of the course required texts is available for free through OU Libraries.
+Accessing the materials requires that you authenticate (log in) with your NetID.
+You are permitted to read the book online and/or download content to read offline.
 If PDF downloads are available for your book, it is recommended that you download a copy to ensure uninterrupted access to the content.

 Faculty can submit an application to have their courses considered for participation in the program.
 The program prioritizes purchasing titles as ebooks.
 Hardcopy textbooks are managed through the textbook reserve program.